alpiepho/unit_calculator/README.md

 The last row will allow scaling the reference value.

 Also, you can tap on either section in the top row to bring up a dialog to change the current units.

-## Units Supported

-- Inches to cm
-- Cm to Inches
-- Tablespoons to Teaspoons
-- Teaspoons to Tablespoons